netguru/mobile-security-checklist/Handbooks/02-iOS/iOS.6-external-libraries-linking.md

 ## Testing guide
 ### Description
-External libraries are linkedin staticly and build inside the app file.
+External libraries are linked statically and built inside the app file.

 ### Example scenario:
 Application is using external libraries using for example Cocoapods.